Chinese Porcelain

 (Kangxi period)

-Before blue and white porcelain appeared, celadon was the main export product.
+Before blue and white porcelain emerged, celadon wares were the main ceramic export product.

 The Rise of Jingdezhen